Codecademy/docs/content/swift/concepts/protocols/terms/encodable/encodable.md

   - 'paths/build-ios-apps-with-swiftui'
 ---

 **`Encodable`** is a protocol that enables a type's data to be encoded and for use with Application Programming Interfaces ([APIs](https://www.codecademy.com/resources/docs/general/api)).
-**Note:** If data also needs to be decoded, it's convenient to use the `Codable` protocol because it includes both the `Encodable` and `Decodable` protocols.
+If data also needs to be decoded, it's convenient to use the `Codable` protocol because it includes both the `Encodable` and `Decodable` protocols.

-> **Note:** A type that can encode itself to an external representation.
-The protocol is related to the following protocols
+The protocol is related to the following protocols:

 - Codeable
 - Decodeable